pingcap/website/markdown-pages/careers/technical-support-engineer.md

 ## Contact

 PingCAP is proud to be an Equal Opportunity Employer building a diverse and inclusive workforce.
-Apply now by sending a cover later and your latest resume to hire@pingcap.com.
+Apply now by sending a cover letter and your latest resume to <hire@pingcap.com>.